 A human loses one fatigue point for every hour less than six of sleep they've had in the last 24 hours.
 Ordinary rest won't recover this.
 Each hour of sleep recovers two of these sleep deprived points and additional sleep past that counts as rest to recover additional fatigue.
 I.e. two hours of sleep each night will settle at four fatigue down while less will accumulate a deficit that can eventually kill.
 Healing potions will recover sleep deprivation fatigue, but overuse has driven many good wizards mad.

 "Intelligence (IQ) determines: (1) how much life experience and training the person has" And this does not shut down at age 20.
-Adding one point of IQ adds a skill point. (i.e. 500 XPs of either talents or spells, but not other uses for XP.)
+Adding one point of IQ adds an IQ point cost (i.e. 500 XPs) of either talents or spells, but not other uses for XP.)

 My house rules to untangle gate abuses.

 The listed rates of progression imply that a character gets around 2 XP per week at their job.
 That's 100 XP a year and a promotion to the next higher job category every five years.
 Real go getters add two adventures of 50 XP each per year over the holidays for a total of 200 XPs a year.

 |Alchemist||DX 15, Alchemist, Literacy.
 "Pays $100/week, or whatever you can make by making and selling potions"||$100+||3/16|

 |Mystic Armourer||DX 13, Analyze Magic, Literacy, Weapon/Armor Enchantment||$150||3/18|

 |Senior Enchanter||DX 9, Literacy, Greater Magic Item Creation||$350||3/18|

 |Gate Maintainer||DX 12, Aid, Literacy, Create Gate, Staff, Ward||$150||4/17|